TanBinh93/tanbinhphan.github.io/_pages/projects.md

 usually given in the form of point-tracks which are used to simultaneously estimate the camera trajectory and a 3D point cloud located on the surface to be recovered.
 SfM is a widely employed technique that is able to reconstruct a great variety of scenes using only images acquired from different viewpoints.
-### Generic SfM-based surface construction pipeline
+However, applying this technique to medical imaging in general is difficult, and in endoscopic images it is a big challenge.

 A complete pipeline for 3D reconstruction in our project includes the steps: Pre-processing -> SfM -> Multi-view stereo -> Meshed surface computation and refinement -> Multiple view mesh texturing.
 Several scientific papers were published in this project, you can find them in the links below.
 - **Tan-Binh Phan**, Dinh-Hoan Trinh, Dominique Lamarque, Didier Wolf, Christian Daul.